 Delaware Estate Planning Council

-Delaware State Bar Association (Estates and Trust Law Section, Secretary and Chair of the Electronic Wills and Trusts Committee; Taxation Section)
+Delaware State Bar Association (Estates and Trust Law Section, Section Chair of the Electronic Wills and Trusts Committee; Taxation Section)

 Mid-Atlantic Fellows Institute of the American College of Trust and Estate Counsel (ACTEC) (Member of Inaugural Class)